Sokehpwar/portfolio/README.md

 - [Odoo ERP Knowledge Sharing](https://sokehpwarlay.blogspot.com/)

 ## ⚡ Fun fact:
-I play games and have a fun with my BF.
+I play games and have a fun with my BFF.